companieshouse/overseas-entities-web/README.md

 # overseas-entities-web

-Web front-end for the **Register an overseas entity and tell us about its beneficial owners** service.
-Live link [here](https://www.gov.uk/guidance/register-an-overseas-entity)
+Web front-end for the **register an overseas entity and tell us about its beneficial owners** service.
+Link to the live page [here](https://www.gov.uk/guidance/register-an-overseas-entity)
 </br>

 ## Overseas entities architecture